-Sending Larry Nassar to prison is just the beginning for survivors
+Survivors vow to keep fighting -- 'This is bigger than Larry Nassar'

 "You could really feel the momentum in the courtroom begin to pick up," she said.

-The women who formed a sisterhood through Nassar's prosecution are now focused on accountability for those connected to him, Stephens said.
-She linked what they're doing to broader efforts to stem sexual violence as part of the #MeToo movement.
+Stephens linked what the women did to broader efforts to stem sexual violence as part of the #MeToo movement.

 "I'm really proud that we were able to start something that I think has snowballed and grown outside the courtroom," said Stephens, the first woman to testify in Nassar's sentencing.
 "But the army is not limited to Larry Nassar's victims."

+Tarana Burke, the woman credited with launching the "Me Too" movement a decade ago, praised the courage of Nassar's survivors after the sentencing.

+"Woke up with the brave Olympic gymnast and all the girls who testified against LN on my heart," Burke tweeted Thursday.
+"They have the embodiment of the #metoo MOVEMENT.
+It's about survivors drawing strength from other survivors."

 Initially, 88 survivors wanted to speak at Nassar's sentencing hearing, and most of them did not want to be publicly identified, prosecutor Angela Povilaitis said.
-Each day, the number of people willing to step up and be identified by name grew, she said.
+Each day, the number of people willing to step up and be identified grew, she said.

 "I absolutely believe they took that shame and they put it on him.
 And they no longer had to carry that around, because they did nothing wrong."